emipa606/WeHadATrader/README.md

 Update of Electric_Knards mod
 https://steamcommunity.com/sharedfiles/filedetails/?id=865395290

-- The original has since been updated but does not include the "time left"-function so unless anyone disagrees I'm keeping this one active.
+- The original has since been updated but does not include the &quot;time left&quot;-function so unless anyone disagrees I&apos;m keeping this one active.
 - Added time left on orbital traders
 - Added support for Trader ships-mod https://steamcommunity.com/sharedfiles/filedetails/?id=2046222331